There are things you can do if you have had problems with your care.

 You can also complain to the commissioner of services.
 The commissioner pays for the NHS service you use.
 Contact NHS England to complain about your GP practice or pharmacist.
 They are called primary care services.

-Contact your local clinical commissioning group (CCG) to complain about your hospital.
+Contact your local integrated care board (ICB) or health board to complain about your hospital.
 They are called secondary care services.

 Your letter or email

 You should make a complaint as soon as you can.
 Generally, it is best to do so within 12 months of the event or as soon as you find out there's a problem.
 But you might have reasons for not complaining within the time limit.
 In that case, the complaints manager can extend it.

 You can make a complaint by speaking to someone (a verbal complaint), or by writing a letter or email.
 It is vital to keep a record of a complaint.
 It is easier if it's in writing.

 Address your letter or email to the complaints manager.
 Or if you can't find out who that is, address it to the Chief Executive of the hospital.
 You can also address it to the manager of the clinic or health centre.
 Your letter or email should include: